Trabuco

 | GitHub Copilot | .github/instructions/java.instructions.md, .github/workflows/copilot-setup-steps.yml | Java coding instructions and cloud agent setup |

 Every agent also gets AGENTS.md β a cross-tool baseline with the project's structure, build commands, module dependencies, and coding patterns.
+Codex uses AGENTS.md as its primary context file, so when selected it receives the full project architecture and coding standards.

 In interactive mode, you'll be prompted to select which agents you want context files for.
 In non-interactive mode: